aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

   - Navigate to Amazon Bedrock Agents in AWS console.
 Click on `Create Agent` to initiate building a new Bedrock Agent.
   - Follow the instructions [here](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) to create a new agent.
   - Provide a unique name to the Bedrock agent.
 Agent description is optional, so that can be skipped.
-  - Under `Agent resource role` select `Creat and use a new service role`.
+  - Under `Agent resource role` select `Create and use a new service role`.
   - Under `select model` section, select `Anthropic Claude 3 Sonnet` model.
   - Next, where it mentions `Instructions for the Agent`, add the below set of instructions to the agent:
    ```
    You are an AI Virtual Personal Stylist capable of providing optimal set of clothing recommendations and accessories that can be worn by the user based on their profile.
 You can ask about user’s age, gender or any style related questions to customize the model output and generate recommendations for the end user.
 If the user asks about recommendations for certain time or month of the year at a particular location, you can ask for specifics and invoke weather api to get the optimal recommendations.
 The response should be professional and must not include any information outside of the knowledge base context.
 You must not respond to any other information apart from providing recommendations or asking relevant information regarding the user’s questions, specifically related to virtual stylist.
 You can often provide weather conditions in the output to justify the reasoning for providing certain style recommendations based on weather conditions, forecast, temperature.
 If the user asks anything irrelevant, please respond with “I’m sorry, I’m a Virtual Stylist, I will not be able to help you with this query”.
    ```
   - After scrolling further, under the `Action groups` section, you can choose `Add` to add action groups to your agent.
+  - Under `Action group type`, select `Define with API schemas`.
-  - In our case, select the Action group as weather function lambda that was created due to CDK deployment.
+  - Then, select the `Action group invocation` option as weather function lambda that was created due to CDK deployment.
 Select an existing Lambda from the dropdown starting with the name `VirtualStylistStack-WeatherFunction..`, as shown below:
 ![actiongroup](assets/images/actiongroup.png)
   - For the Action group Schema, we will choose `Define via in-line schema editor`.
 Replace the default schema in the In-line OpenAPI schema editor with the schema provided below:
   ```